andytudhope/living-blue-book/source/peace/eternal_flame.md

 This morning I understood
-what really keeps this fire burning, after pruning this rose bush of desire then sweeping it up, along with all my expectations and ambition, and pushing them into the flames
+what really keeps this fire burning, after pruning desire's rosy head then sweeping it up, along with all my expectations and ambition, and pushing them into the flames